GK-Hynes/Type-Ahead/README.md

 }
 ```

-Select the search box and suggestions, listen for a change event/keyup and run the `displayMatches` function.
+Select the search box and suggestions, listen for a change event or keyup and run the `displayMatches` function.

 Use `map` to loop over the returned array and return the html you want to display. (`map` will return an array so you can call `.join('')` on the end to return a string.)